 We've learned through the course of our consumer research that stated ice production times don’t always match real-world results.
 Some smaller ice makers produce an initial batch of cubes within minutes but take a lot longer to make subsequent batches.
 Similarly, some larger machines take 15-20 minutes for the first batch but just a handful of minutes for subsequent batches.

-We’re proud of the five products on our elite shortlist, but even the best appliances require a little know-how.
+We’re proud of our highlighted products, but even the best appliances require a little know-how.
 Keep these tips in mind when using your ice maker.